allan-stewart/git-bomb/README.md

 during Global Day of Code Retreat exercises.
 Give it a try with a code kata!

+## Build It

+To build the git-bomb application, run `npm install` and then run the appropriate build for your platform:

+* `npm run build-win`
+* `npm run build-mac`

+The output will be found in the `/dist` directory.

+## Icon Credit

+The icon used for git-bomb was created by [Everaldo Coelho](http://www.everaldo.com) and obtained from [Icon Easy](http://www.iconeasy.com/icon/app-core-bomb-icon/) under a "Free for non-commercial use" license.

 ## License

 This code is provided under the under the [MIT license](LICENSE)